JQIamo/BIFROST/README.md

-**We are currently working on a write-up as well as a major upgrade to this library.
-Check back soon!**
--Patrick, June 2025

-# BIFROST — Birefringence In Fiber: Research and Optical Simulation Toolkit
+# BIFROST

-BIFROST is a Python library that provides a set of data, methods, and classes for the simulation of polarization mode dispersion in optical fibers.
-Silica-based fibers whose core and/or cladding are doped with germanium oxide or with fluorine can be simulated.
+BIFROST (Birefringence In Fiber: Research and Optical Simulation Toolkit) is a Python library that provides a set of data, methods, and classes for the simulation of polarization mode dispersion in optical fibers.
+Silica-based fibers whose core and/or cladding are doped with germania can be simulated.

 Specifically, the ``fibers.py`` module provides the following classes (see their individual documentations for more details):